-The major purpose of this course is:
+The major purposes of this course are:

 - To acquire a paramedic license, and

 - To pass the employment examination for public servants in response to the requests of students.

 Characteristics of the Curriculum

 A paramedic is a healthcare professional in the pre-hospital setting, working mainly at a fire station as a member of the ambulance crew.

 In Japan, paramedics are authorized to perform the following procedures during resuscitation in accordance with the physician's instructions:

 - The use of suprapharyngeal airway devices, and